Kathmandu: Ancient history

 The ancient history of Kathmandu is described in its traditional myths and legends.
-According to Swayambhu Purana, present-day Kathmandu was once a huge and deep lake named "Nagdaha", as it was full of snakes.
-The lake was cut drained by Bodhisatwa Manjushree with his sword, and the water was evacuated out from there.
-He then established a city called Manjupattan, and made Dharmakar the ruler of the valley land.
-After some time, a demon named Banasur closed the outlet, and the valley again turned into a lake.
-Then Lord Krishna came to Nepal, killed Banasur, and again drained out the water by Cutting the edge of Chobhar hill with this Sudharshan Chakra.
-He brought some Gopals along with him and made Bhuktaman the king of Nepal.
+According to the scripture of Swayambhu Purana, present-day Kathmandu was once a huge and deep lake where dwelt mythical serpents (Nāgas) like Karkotaka, Takshaka and Kulika and the Buddhas, bodhisattvas, hermits, yogis, gods and goddesses as well as other celestial beings used to come for ablution in its water.
+Vipassī Buddha, who lived ninety-one kalpas (aeon) ago, came on a pilgrimage and sowed the seed of a lotus in the lake which grew into a lotus flower with thousand petals.
+The flower emitted eternal radiant form of light with the Five Great Buddhas, Vairocana, Akshobhya, Ratnasambhava, Amitābha and Amoghasiddhi appearing on each side of the differently coloured rays of the light.
+Following on the footsteps of Vipassī Buddha, Sikhī Buddha and Vessabhū Buddha came to pay homage to the lotus flower thirty-one kalpas ago.
+Later on, Bodhisattva Manjushri came to the lake and pondered how to drain the lake so that people can traverse and pay homage to the radiant light.
+Out of his compassion, he drained the lake out of the valley by cutting the mountain with his indestructible sword; and created other lakes nearby to give shelter to the mythical serpents.
+The self-arisen ray of light in a thousand - petaled lotus came to be worshipped as Swayambhu.
+Manjushri then established a city called Manjupattan, and made Dharmakar the ruler of the valley land.
+After some time, a demon named Banasura closed the outlet, and the valley again turned into a lake.
+Krishna came to Nepal, killed Banasura, and again drained out the water by cutting the edge of Chobhar hill with this Sudarshana Chakra.
+He brought some cowherds along with him, and made Bhuktaman the king of Nepal.

 Kotirudra Samhita of Shiva Purana, Chapter 11, Shloka 18 refers to the place as Nayapala city, which was famous for its Pashupati Shivalinga.
 The name Nepal probably originates from this city Nayapala.
 Very few historical records exists of the period before medieval Licchavi rulers.
-According to Gopalraj Vansawali, a genealogy of Nepali monarchy, the rulers of Kathmandu Valley before the Licchavis were Gopalas, Mahispalas, Aabhirs, Kiratas, and Somavanshi.
+According to Gopalraj Vansawali, a genealogy of Nepali monarchy, the rulers of Kathmandu Valley before the Licchavis were Gopalas, Mahispalas, Aabhirs, Kirat, and Somavanshi.
 The Kirata dynasty was established by Yalamber.
 During the Kirata era, a settlement called Yambu existed in the northern half of old Kathmandu.
 In some of the Sino-Tibetan languages, Kathmandu is still called Yambu.
 Another smaller settlement called Yengal was present in the southern half of old Kathmandu, near Manjupattan.
 During the reign of the seventh Kirata ruler, Jitedasti, Buddhist monks entered Kathmandu valley and established a forest monastery at Sankhu.